-Land and Human Rights, Standards and Application
+Land and Human Rights - Standards and Application (2015) (OHCHR publication)

-Land and Human Rights: Annotated Compilation of Case Law
+Land and Human Rights: Annotated Compilation of Case Law (2015) (OHCHR publication)

-Report of the United Nations High Commissioner for Human Rights on land and human rights (E/2014/86)
+Report of the United Nations High Commissioner for Human Rights on land and human rights (2014)

 Women and land

 Women face a wide range of issues when it comes to access, use and control over land and its productive resources.
-In many countries, the lack of secure tenure, control and ownership of land, and discrimination in inheritance, are a few causes that negatively impacts women's livelihoods, food security, economic independence and physical security.
+In many countries, the lack of secure tenure, control and ownership of land, and discrimination in inheritance are a few causes that negatively impacts women's livelihoods, food security, economic independence and physical security.

-For more on this topic, see our page on
+For more on this topic see

-Women and land, property and housing
+women and land, property and housing.

-Forced eviction and displacement from land
+Forced evictions and displacement from land

-In March 2019, The Secretary-General issued a
+In March 2019, the Secretary-General issued a

 Land and governance